Total & Respirable Dust Testing Lab Houston, TX

 Four Dust Analysis Methods

-Every dust testing method at AGT Labs uses precision microbalances traceable to NIST standards.
+Every dust testing method at AGT Labs uses precision microbalances traceable to NIST standards with 0.001 mg readability.
 Filter pairs are conditioned in a desiccator before and after sampling to eliminate humidity effects on mass readings.

 Total Airborne Particulate